Home Sweet Home

 - Replacement or repair of any hull plating and rivets found to be in a deteriorated condition.

 - Installation of new sacrifical zinc anodes on the hull to provide cathodic protection.

 - Inspection of the Fighter’s three sea suction ports and ultrasonic sounding of her fire mains.

 - Repainting to her original black-hulled 1938 colors, which will complement the topside work already underway to return her topsides, stack and decks to the original 1938 color scheme for FDNY Fireboats.

 As you can see, there is much to be done while the Fighter is high and dry – however, the list does not have to stop there.
 Your tax-deductible donations to our organization will allow us to add more items to our shipyard work list that we currently have sidelined due to lack funds, so please head over to our Donation page and help us make the most of this shipyard trip!

-This shipyard trip is the culmination of several years of hard work and diligent effort by our organizations President Charlie Ritchie, and our small crew of dedicated volunteers who give so much of their time, expertise and efforts to help preserve and protect the Fire Fighter.
-Thanks to you all and to our supporters and benefactors who have donated to our museum and allowed us to take advantage of both our Federal and State matching grants to make this trip and the work being performed possible.
+Thanks to all of our volunteers, supporters and benefactors who have donated to our museum and allowed us to take advantage of both our Federal and State matching grants to make this trip and the work being performed possible.

 Please check this news page or on our Facebook page for updates on Figther’s shipyard progress!